 Much of my current research revolves around two big questions:

-The questions are more closely related than you might think.
-For both, I look at how changes to social structures and material technologies alter the nature of such abstractions as mathematical theories or national identities.
-I try to understand how pedagogy and communication change how we view the world and how we reach productive consensus about those views.
-I also show how some of the most seemingly universal and certain things we know come about only through embracing (and sometimes ignoring) fundamental ambiguities and idiosyncrasies in what we know.
+The questions are more closely related than one might think.
+For both, I follow how changes to social structures and material technologies alter the nature of such abstractions as mathematical theories or national identities.
+I try to understand how pedagogy and communication change how people view the world and reach productive consensus about those views.
+I also show how some of the most seemingly universal and certain things people know come about only through embracing (and sometimes ignoring) fundamental ambiguities and idiosyncrasies in that knowledge.

 The best way to reach me is by email to my first name at this website's domain (ending with dot com).
 Follow me on Twitter @MBarany.

-During a lively conversation at a conference I recalled a quote attributed to Joseph-Louis Lagrange ("math is like the pig, all of it is good") and someone said that would make a great t-shirt.
+During a lively conversation at a conference I recalled a quote attributed to Joseph-Louis Lagrange ("math is like the pig, all of it is good") and an inspired interlocutor said that would make a great t-shirt.
 So I drew up a design, and you can now find the quote on a range of products here, in English or French.
+(If you like the idea but would like something customized beyond what is available there, please get in touch.)
 Factoring in the gear I got for myself, so far this has been an entrepreneurial loss but a clear sartorial gain.